Loop-erased partitioning of a graph: mean-field analysis

 where for any $x,y\in [N]:=\{1,2,\dots ,N\}$, $\mathcal A(x,y)=w(x,y)\mathbf{1}_{\{ x\neq y\}}$ is the \emph{weighted adjacency matrix} and $\mathcal D(x,y)=\mathbf{1}_{\{ x=y\}}\sum_{z\in[N]\setminus\{x\}} w(x,z) $ is the \emph{diagonal matrix} guarantying that the entries of each row in $\mathcal L$ sum up to $0$.

-The goal of this paper is to explore the following probability measure on the set of partitions $\mathcal P(V)$ of the vertex set $V$. \begin{definition}[{\bf Loop-erased partitioning}] For a given graph $G=(V, E, w)$, fix a positive parameter $q>0$.
+The goal of this paper is to explore the following probability measure on the set of partitions $\mathcal P(V)$ of the vertex set $V$. \begin{definition}[{\bf Loop-erased partitioning}] Given $G=(V, E, w)$, fix a positive parameter $q>0$.
 We call \emph{loop-erased} a partition of $V$ in $m\leq N$ blocks sampled according to the following probability measure:

 where the sum is over spanning rooted forests $F$'s of $G$, $\Pi(F)$ stands for the partition of $V$ induced by a forest $F$, $w(F):=\prod_{e\in F} w(e)$ for the forest weight, and $Z(q)$ is a normalizing constant.
 We denote by $\Pi_q$ a random variable in $\mathcal P(V)$ with law $\mu_q$. \end{definition} In the above definition a spanning rooted forest of a graph is a collection of rooted trees spanning its vertex set.
-Denoting by $\mathcal F$ the set of spanning rooted forests of $G$, we notice that---due to the Markov tree theorem---the normalizing constant in \cref{LEPmeas} can be expressed as the characteristic polynomial of the matrix $-\mathcal L$ evaluated at $q$, i.e.
+Denoting by $\mathcal F$ the set of spanning rooted forests of $G$, we note that---due to the matrix tree theorem---the normalizing constant in~\cref{LEPmeas} can be expressed as the characteristic polynomial of the matrix $\mathcal L$ evaluated at $q$, i.e.

-Furthermore, the number of blocks in $\Pi_q$, denoted by $|\Pi_q|$ , is distributed as the sum of $N$ independent Bernoulli random variables with success probabilities $\frac{q}{q+\lambda_i}$, for $i\leq N $, with $\lambda_i$'s being the eigenvalues of $\cL$.
-We refer the reader to \cite[Prop.
-2.1]{AG} for the latter statements.
+where $|F|$ denotes the number of trees in $F\in \mathcal F$.
+Furthermore, the number of blocks in $\Pi_q$, denoted by $|\Pi_q|$, is distributed as the sum of $N$ independent Bernoulli random variables with success probabilities $\frac{q}{q+\lambda_i}$, for $i\leq N $, with $\lambda_i$'s being the eigenvalues of $- \cL$.
+We refer the reader to~\cite[Prop.
+2.1]{AG} for a proof of these statements.